Ganglet/Obscuron/docs/Track1_phase4_extension_design.md

 no GPU / no re-embed.
 Result: the three axes are largely independent (genomic context orthogonal to both; evt~composition moderate +0.26) so convergence is genuine multi-evidence, and every axis points to the unexplored frontier (all deplete near-known positives; 108-gene triple-convergent set = 3.4× beyond chance).

-With Layers 1, 3, and 4 (+ Layer 5 partial via the composition axis) built + the benchmark + the Genos-m comparison + the lit-search re-run, ALL TECHNICAL WORK IS COMPLETE.
-Optional/cloud-gated:
-Genos-m as a 4th axis (wired via `--extra-axis`), fuller Layer 5, Layer 2 structural fusion.
+## Additional Phase-4 layers built (P4-D5, P4-D6)

+Beyond the Layer-4 extension, the two remaining blueprint layers were also built, so all five are now done:
+- **Layer 5 — statistical coding-structure discrimination (P4-D5).** `darkmatter/statistical/`
+  (codon-position base bias + k-mer entropy + shuffle/Markov-1 nulls).
+Coding-vs-noise AUROC **0.94** on all 34,138 dark genes → the dark matter is genuinely coding, not spurious ORFs.
+- **Layer 2 — structure-aware embedding via ProstT5 (P4-D6).** `darkmatter/embeddings/prostt5.py`
+  (ProtT5-XL/3Di encoder, the light ESMFold substitute §9).
+Held-out-family AUROC **0.960** (centered, 60 largest families) — a strong family separator, just below the sequence LM (ESM-2 0.99) and well above the genomic FM (Genos-m 0.74).
+Scoped to 60 families because a 1.5B T5 encoder on MPS is slow (the blueprint's Layer-2 compute wall); full 300 = cloud.

+**Phase 4 = ALL FIVE BLUEPRINT LAYERS BUILT.** ALL TECHNICAL WORK COMPLETE; only the manuscript remains.
+Optional/cloud-gated: ProstT5 at full 300-family scale + as a 4th convergence axis, Genos-m as a convergence axis, true-intergenic Layer-5 controls.